-Appendix 1 - Data Breach Log for Graveley School
+Appendix 1 - Data Breach Log for Graveley Primary School

 This Data Breach Log must be completed by a suitably trained person following any reports of a security breach or suspected breach involving personal data.
 Staff must follow the School's Data Breach Response Plan following notification of a breach or suspected breach.
-In the event you are unsure whether to notify the ICO and the data subjects, you should obtain legal advice without delay as the ICO must be informed about notifiable breaches within 72 hours.
+In the event you are unsure whether to notify the ICO and the data subjects, you should obtain legal advice without delay as the ICO must be informed about notifiable breaches within 72 hours

-Information Response Date and time this record was completed Name of person completing this record General description of the breach Name and job title of person who originally reported the breach / suspected breach Date and time the breach / suspected breach was reported Who was the breach / suspected breach reported to?
+Information Response Date and time this record was completed Name of person completing this record General description of the breach (please include a general overview of the breach, including the details of the data and the people affected) Name and job title of person who originally reported the breach / suspected breach Date and time the breach / suspected breach was reported Who was the breach / suspected breach reported to?
 Has the Data Protection Officer been informed?
 Has the Data Breach Response Team been notified?
 What are the details of the breach / suspected breach (include as much detail as possible) NB: An investigation must be undertaken where appropriate Who is responsible for the breach i.e. the school as data controller, a joint data controller or a data processor?
 Is the breach ongoing or has it been contained?
+What steps have been taken to minimise the effects of the breach?